peterkuma/cl2nc/README.md

 ### created

-Time when the NetCDF was created (ISO 8601 UTC).
+Time when the NetCDF file was created (ISO 8601 UTC).

 ## License